 Let’s face it, contract manufacturers (CMs) have never been household names.
 But then again, they were never supposed to be.
 Consumer brands don’t like it broadcast they use third parties to make their stuff.
 It kills the magic, like revealing how a conjurer does their tricks.

-When CM’s have hit the headlines it’s been on the rare occasions when things have gone wrong.
+When CM’s have hit the headlines it’s been rare occasions when things have gone wrong.
 Foxconn’s terrible treatment of their workers making Apple products in China, for example.
-Or the high profile recall of generic drugs made by Contract manufacturers, that dented trust in companies like Novartis in the early 2000s.
+Or the recall of generic drugs made by Contract manufacturers that dented trust in companies like Novartis in the early 2000s.

 Life below the radar

 The majority of CM sales and marketing budget, then, has traditionally been focused on the outbound slog.
 Networking, trade fairs and the occasional email and print campaign.
-These were the old school tactics that once built pipelines in a known universe of customers and prospects.
+These old-school tactics once built pipelines in a known universe of customers and prospects.
 In all this, the task of ‘branding’ has been a secondary consideration, money spent on logos to emblazon on brochures and exhibition stands… perhaps, and not much more.

 Still happy below the radar?

 But the trouble is, that universe has changed.
-In the last twenty years contract manufacturers have been disrupted like everyone else.
+Contract manufacturers have been disrupted like everyone else in the last twenty years.
 CM’s customers, prospects and competitors have changed, sometimes out of all recognition.

-A digital, on-demand culture and a global marketplace have seriously ramped up competition.
-CM’s have been hit by successive supply chain and energy crises.
+A digital, on-demand culture and a global marketplace have seriously ramped up the competition.
+CMs have been hit by successive supply chain and energy crises.
 With the advent of additive manufacturing, Industry 4.0 and 5.0, customer expectations around speed and service have been transformed.
-Along the way, contract manfuacturers have been squeezed on price and ruthlessly commoditised.
+Along the way, contract manufacturers have been squeezed on price and ruthlessly commoditised.